Data protection and cookies policy

 1. Processing of personal data from orders

-If you book a trip via RSD Travel Ireland Ltd., we will call upon appointed and regulated service providers to gather the data required to implement the trip.
-This involves, in particular, name, address, telephone number and email address, travel details (date of departure and arrival, departure airport or bus boarding location) and also booking data (trip selected, potentially an extension week).
+If you book a trip through RSD Travel Ireland Ltd., we will collect the data required for the organisation of the trip from you as a traveller or fellow traveller through the service provider Kesselhaus GmbH, Offenburg, Germany which is commissioned and controlled by us.
+This involves, in particular, your name, address, telephone number and e-mail address, travel details (date of departure and arrival, departure airport or bus boarding location) and also booking data (trip selected, potentially an extension week).
 You are obliged to provide us with the data necessary to implement the contract.
 Otherwise we will not be able to book your trip.

-For the implementation and handling of the trip, we pass on the necessary data to an agency which takes on local responsibility for organising the trip.
-This includes transmitting sufficient data to other companies involved in implementing the trip, such as the airline, the bus company responsible for local travel (to the hotel or for the round trip) and the hotel for pending overnight accommodation.
+For the implementation and handling of the trip at the destination, we pass on the necessary data to an agency which processes your data for this purpose.
+The agency transfers your data to the extent required for this to the companies involved with the execution of the trip, such as the bus company for transport locally (e.g. to the hotel or for a round trip) or the hotel for the upcoming overnight accommodation.
+The agency will also pass on a list of participants to the tour manager responsible for you.
 If your holiday destination is outside the European Union / European Economic Area, both the agency and the other service providers will be based outside the European Union / European Economic Area.
 In this case, your data will be handled in accordance with the legal system in the relevant country where the companies are based.
+You will receive separate information on the scope of data processing from the other service providers involved.
+You can also assert your rights, such as a right to information, against RSD.
+In this case we will forward the request accordingly.

-If you contact us by email with a query or use our contact form, we will collect the data shared with us in this way in order to handle your enquiry.
-Depending on the nature of your query, we will comply with possible requests to get in touch and respond to other information requests or a request to send out material (e.g. brochure orders).
+If you contact us by email with a query or use our contact form, we will collect the data sharedwith us in this way in order to handle your enquiry.
+According to your requests communicated tous in this way, we will comply with any request to contact you or comply with your other requests for information.

 The travel booking data will also be used to handle potential warranty claims or other complaints.
-In addition, this data may be passed on to external auditors and/or tax advisers and/or legal advisers for consultancy, auditing and legal purposes.
-Data will be stored in accordance with the statutory retention requirements under sec.
-285 of The Companies Act 2014 and sec.
-886 par.
-(4) (a) (i) of The Tax Consolidation Act 1997 and any other applicable laws, and data will be deleted once the compulsory legal retention periods have elapsed.
+This data may also be passed on to external auditors and/or tax advisers for consultancy and auditing purposes.
+Data will be stored in accordance with the statutory retention requirements under Section 285 of the Companies Act 2014 and Section 886 of the Taxes Consolidation Act, and data will be deleted once the compulsory legal retention periods have elapsed.

-2. On the use of data for marketing purposes
+On the use of trip booking data for marketing purposes

-Furthermore, RSD Travel Ireland Ltd. processes order data and data from the use of online products / services (company’s own websites) to personally customise your travel booking, to offer continuous enhancements and to present you with offers in future which are in line with your interests.
-So we use travel booking data plus data collected as part of using our offers / services to provide you with optimum support regarding your reservation and to point out interesting destinations from our range.
-Your personal data may be shared with the companies within our group.
-We process this data under a pseudonym within our group in order to comply with your legitimate interest in the protection of your personal data.
-This data processing allows us to present you with products which we assume you will be interested in via personalised offers (website, email or as part of a postal promotion).
+RSD Travel Ltd. also processes the booking data to personally customise your travel booking, to offer continuous enhancements and to present you with offers in future which are in line with your interests.
+We therefore use trip booking data to provide you with optimum support regarding your reservation and to point out interesting destinations from our range.
+Within the company, we process this data under a pseudonym in order to comply with your legitimate interests in the protection of your personal data.
+This data processing allows us to present you with personalised offers (e-mail or as part of a postal promotion) that present products which we assume you may be interested in.

+Travel booking data will no longer be used for promotional purposes, including direct marketingrelated profiling, unless you have expressed an interest in continuing your customer relationship with RSD for a period of up to 5 years.
+We use the following activity indicators: Start of the trip or date of cancellation of the trip.
 Once this 5 year period has elapsed, we will continue to use your name, address, date of birth, latest travel booking and destination for postal marketing purposes for an additional two years.
-If there is no response to our advertising within this period, we will delete this data too once the two years have elapsed.
+If there is no response to our advertising within this period, we will no longer use this data either for this purpose after a period of two years has elapsed.

 Your credit card data is collected by TeleCash GmbH & Co.
-KG (TeleCash) and used exclusively to handle payment for the trip booked with us.
+KG (TeleCash), Bad Vilbel, and used exclusively to handle payment for the trip booked with us.
 Your data will not be used for any other purposes by TeleCash.
-RSD will not receive your credit card data in plain text format; instead, as evidence of payment, TeleCash simply provides us with an ID plus your credit card number in truncated, nonreadable format (123456******7890).
+RSD will not receive your credit card data in plain text format; instead, as evidence of payment, TeleCash simply provides us with an ID plus your credit card number in truncated, non-readable format (123456******7890).

 In order to verify whether the credit card details you have supplied are correct, our payment service provider TeleCash temporarily reserves a sum of 1 € on your credit card.
 However, this sum is immediately released again.
 The actual debit will not take place until later.